 - 8 oz mushrooms

 - 1 lb pasta

 - 1/2 cup Parmesan cheese plus more for garnish

 - Parsley optional garnish

 Place the mushrooms in a food processor and grind until they are in small pieces.

 Place the mushrooms in your instant pot and add the uncooked pasta.

 Add in the vegetable broth - roughly double the amount to your pasta, and cover the IP.

-Select the soup setting and cook on medium pressure for 10 minutes.
-Quick release and once the steam is completely let out, remove the lid.
+Select the soup setting and cook on medium pressure for 5 minutes.
+Allow a 5-minute pressure release, then quick release.
+Once the steam is completely let out, remove the lid.

 Stir in the sundried tomatoes, milk and parmesan.
-Taste and adjust with salt and pepper (I'd prefer red pepper flakes instead of black pepper for this recipe).
+Taste and adjust with salt and pepper (I prefer red pepper flakes instead of black pepper for this recipe).